danitheturtle/snakey-mouse/README.md

 # Slither.io clone for Rawb.tv

-This is a slither.io clone for rawb.tv so we can all play together and add lots of memes Created with socket.io and a custom js game engine.
+This is a slither.io clone for rawb.tv so we can all play together and add lots of memes.

+Created with socket.io and a custom js game engine.
 ___
 ### Showcase